 6. Use landmarks, the sun, a compass, or a GPS to help you navigate

-Know in what direction you’re currently driving (East, West, North, South), know in which direction you should be driving, look for roads (preferably main roads) that are traveling in the direction you want to go and hook onto them.
-Main roads eventually lead to highways.
+Know in which direction you're currently driving (North, East, South, or West), know in which direction you should be driving, look for roads (preferably main roads) that are travelling in the direction you want to go and hook onto them.
+Main roads generally lead to highways.

 7. Know how long a drive will take before you hit the road

 Know how long it can take approximately to get from point A to point B and plan your journey accordingly.
 Most good road atlases will list the approximate driving times and distances between the larger cities in New Zealand.

 In my own experience, the driving times calculated on the maps are generally too short.
 So add at least 30 minutes to the times listed.

 If you're not used to driving 11 hours non-stop, I don't recommend coming to New Zealand and doing that over here.

 Take your time while driving from city to city.
 And remember that while New Zealand is a small country compared to for example Canada or the United States, it can take up to 7 hours to drive from Christchurch to Queenstown for example.